sakshammgupta/roboticsiiith.github.io/README.md

 Copyright Allan Lab.
 Code released under the MIT License.
+ -->

 ### Getting started:
 - Install [Jekyll](https://jekyllrb.com/docs/).
 - Clone this repository and `cd`.
 - Run `bundle install` to install all the required 'gems'.
 - Run `bundle exec jekyll serve --livereload` to build the site and run it on a local server.

+### Serving on IIITH Server
+- SSH into the website server
+- Pull latest changes from GitHub
+- Run `bundle exec jekyll build`
+- This will build the site in `_site` folder
+- Copy the contents of `_site` in `/var/www/html`
+- Your latest changes will now be reflected on https://robotics.iiit.ac.in